AgathaZareth/Capstone_Project/README.md

 <table><tr><td><b>Success:</b> All Dtypes are now floats.
 </td></tr></table>

+'''

+Success:
+All Dtypes are now floats.

+'''

 ### 6 C - d.
 Distribution of values
 An important consideration when using multiple predictors in any machine learning model is the scale of these features.